siberoloji/siberoloji.github.io/content/blog/2024-10-31-devops-roadmap-a-step-by-step-guide-to-becoming-a-devops-engineer.md

- ## 1. Introduction to DevOps</h2>
+ ## 1. Introduction to DevOps
 <!-- /wp:heading -->

-  <strong>DevOps</strong> is a combination of development and operations, a culture that emphasizes collaboration between software developers and IT operations teams.
+  ***DevOps***  is a combination of development and operations, a culture that emphasizes collaboration between software developers and IT operations teams.
 The primary goal of DevOps is to automate and streamline software delivery and infrastructure changes, making it possible to release new updates frequently and with confidence.

   As companies continue to embrace DevOps, the demand for skilled professionals has surged.
 So, how can you start a career in DevOps?
 Let's explore the roadmap.

- ## 2. Why Choose a Career in DevOps?</h2>
+ ## 2. Why Choose a Career in DevOps?
 <!-- /wp:heading -->

   DevOps is more than just a trend.
 It’s a paradigm shift that brings substantial value to organizations by enhancing productivity, shortening the development lifecycle, and fostering innovation.
 Here are a few reasons to consider a career in DevOps: